Jonathan Brown, from law firm Hill Dickinson, lifts the lid on navigating a pandemic from the helm of one of the UK’s leading legal firms

 Integrity is so important and, sadly, I think there’s less of it around than there was 20 years ago.
 When I first qualified, clients used to say ‘what does the contract say?’.
 These days, with increased influence from the USA, we’re all more aware of a growing shift towards a ‘what’s the contract and how do I get out of it?’ and ‘if I don’t like it or can’t get out of it, I’ll just breach it anyway!’ approach.

 Despite everything that’s said about corporate governance and values, integrity should be at the top of all values.

 This will be common but I’ve watched my kids grow up too fast.
 I wish I could turn the clock back, so I’d tell my younger self to enjoy every moment – breathe it all in and soak up every experience.

-You can read other exclusive interviews in our series here.
+Read other exclusive interviews in our series with leading business people.